111 Eighth Avenue: 1940s to early 1970s

-A helipad was added to the building in 1951.
+The Port Authority began erecting a helipad on the building's roof in November 1950, and the helipad opened on May 31, 1951.
 It was the site of an accident on July 13, 1955, when a Bell 47 helicopter operated by the Port Authority crashed shortly after take-off and fell, in flames, onto the fifteenth floor, where it became stuck.
 The pilot and his only passenger survived with injuries.
+The last of the railroad companies left the building in 1963.
+The shipping and manufacturing industries in Chelsea declined significantly during the 1960s, as firms moved from the neighborhood to elsewhere in the New York metropolitan area.
+The building remained the Port Authority's headquarters until the agency moved to the new World Trade Center in 1973.